tregubartemofficial/Movie-Magic-Scheduler/README.md

 # Movie Magic Scheduler

 Welcome to the Movie Magic Scheduler repository!
-This app helps you to choose a movie based on your preferences.
+This app helps you to choose a movie based on your time and preferences.

 **Official site:** [Movie Magic Scheduler](https://movie-magic-scheduler.vercel.app/)

 ## Table of Contents